jamesplease/jamespls.com/_posts/2016-07-01-contributing-to-oss.md

 In this situation, everything went fairly smoothly, but it doesn't always go that way.
 If the library maintainer never responds, or if they decide to not merge the changes, then I consider maintaining a fork of the library.
-This is a last-resort solution, as I prefer to avoid fragmentation, but occasionally it's the best way forward.
+This is a last resort solution, as I prefer to avoid fragmentation, but occasionally it's the best way forward.

-One thing to keep in mind is it can be easy to de-prioritize moving off of an arbitrary commit of a library, especially when the feature your app needs is working.
+One thing to keep in mind is it can be easy to deprioritize moving off of an arbitrary commit of a library, especially when the feature your app needs is working.
 But it's worthwhile to follow through and migrate to a stable release to get all of the benefits of using a package